 Offering one of the most premium ski experiences, the Courchevel comprises six different worlds in one.
 Birthed from Saint Bon village, Courchevel has expanded its offerings across five other locations to create the largest ski area in Europe.
 Each of these places offers unique winter sports activities for your outdoor enthusiasts.

-Outdoor activities at the Courchevel also include ski jumps, hiking trails, hand gliding and hot air balloon adventures.
+Outdoor activities at the Courchevel include ski jumps, hiking trails, hand gliding and hot air balloon adventures.
 You and your family can ride on the snowmobile and partake in as much tobogganing as you can stomach.

 There are several excellent ski schools in Courchevel, with magnetic safety vests used, accessible chairlifts and luxury accommodations, your family can truly kick back and relax in the assured safety.